kaleidoscopikatt/chinstrap/README.md

 <img width="830" height="218" alt="chinstrap banner" src="https://github.com/user-attachments/assets/352fd069-f16d-47ba-a240-e8da821b40ae" />

 ---
 Chinstrap is a lightweight, human-readable shader language designed specifically for direct integration with Unity and a C#/Rust-friendly syntax.
 It is purpose-built for ease of use and maintainability, without the verbosity of traditional HLSL, which it compiles directly into.
-The compiler for Chinstrap is written in Lua and Rust.
+The compiler for Chinstrap is written in Rust, with Lua acting as the parser.

 ## Features
 * **Friendly syntax**: Type non-specific function & variable declarations (fn), readable indenting (moving away from HLSL boilerplate), Unity-like types (`Vector3`/`float3`, `Vector4`/`float4`/`Color`, `Array`/`RWStructuredBuffer<T>`).